ppouke/PWP/README.md

 Model instances can be created/edited/removed with SQLAlchemy procedures.

-E.g. Creating and removing a Game instance with State and Player:
+E.g. Creating a Game instance with State and Player:
 ```python
 #Create model instances